jj2773/School_District_Analysis_Challenge/README.md

 ## Analysis
 ### The District Summary
-* The district metric was 79.0 and now is 78.9 in the Average Math Score.
+* The district summary metric for Average Math Score dropped 0.1 points.
+It was 79.0 and now is 78.9 in the Average Math Score.

 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/a2-district_summary-updatedreport.PNG)